bureado/awesome-software-supply-chain-security/README.md

 > This section includes: package/library scanners and detectors, SBOM formats, standards, authoring and validation, and a few applications.
 Will likely include SCA.

-The most complete reference is [awesomeSBOM/awesome-sbom](https://github.com/awesomeSBOM/awesome-sbom)
+The most complete reference is [awesomeSBOM/awesome-sbom](https://github.com/awesomeSBOM/awesome-sbom).
+Another helpful repo focusing on generators is [cybeats/sbomgen: List of SBOM Generation Tools](https://github.com/cybeats/sbomgen).

 * [GitBOM](https://gitbom.dev/)
   * Also: [git-bom/bomsh: bomsh is collection of tools to explore the GitBOM idea](https://github.com/git-bom/bomsh#Reproducible-Build-and-Bomsh)